Reduction in the number of critical pesticides in the waters and sediments of the Delta and Suisun Marsh.

 Zero “waterbody-pesticide” combinations on the 303(d) list by 2034.

-Example of waterbody-contaminant combination: Water Body Name paired with the type of pollutant.
-A waterbody can be listed more than once if it contains several pollutants.
+Example of waterbody-pesticide combination: Water Body Name paired with the type of pesticide.
+A waterbody can be listed more than once if it contains several types of pesticides.